mashabelyi/SubjectiveKB/README.md

 **embedding_dim**: dimensionality of entity and relation embeddings

-**--val_pkl**: path to a pre-generated pickle file for validation.
+**val_pkl**: path to a pre-generated pickle file for validation.
 Passing in this file speeds up evaluation at the end of training.
 Use a pre-generated file on Redwood at `/data0/mashabelyi/TransE/val_dict.pkl`

 ## Development Paramteres
 For development purposes, you may want to train and evaluate on a smaller subset of samples.
 To do this, use the following parameters to subset the train, validation, and test sets